top of page

 Rating: ⭐⭐⭐⭐

-The game of lies | Ffion Morgan book 2 | Published July 2023 | Read April 2024
+A game of lies | Ffion Morgan Book 2 | Published July 2023 | Read April 2024

-The game of lies has a reality TV show at the heart of the story.
-Seven contestants are stranded in the Welsh mountains, supposedly to participate in a wilderness survival competition.
-Each of these strangers has a secret and if another player can guess the truth, the person with the secret will be both eliminated and exposed live on air.
-The group soon discovers that they've been misled, and the show is about survival of a different kind.
+A game of lies has a reality TV show at its heart.
+Seven contestants are stranded in the Welsh mountains, ostensibly to participate in a wilderness survival competition.
+Each of these strangers has a secret.
+If another player can guess the truth, the person with the secret will be both eliminated from the game and their secret exposed live on air.
+One of the contestants disappears, not something that is supposed to be part of the drama.
+The group then discovers that they've been misled, and the show is about survival of a different kind.
+Ffion has to wade through the secrets and lies to find the missing person, while the TV show forges ahead.
+Then there is a murder.

-Consistent with the other two Mackintosh books I've read, there's A LOT going on in The last party.
-Each contestant's secrets are explored and it takes some effort to keep up with them all.
-The Welsh setting is again vividly painted by Mackintosh.
+The Welsh setting is again vividly painted by Mackintosh in the second Ffion Morgan story.
 The sociology of competition reality shows and insta-fame are both nicely explored.
-Overall, Mackintosh crafts a clever thriller that kept me guessing to the end.
+Mackintosh has crafted a clever thriller that kept me guessing to the end.
+More of Ffion, Leo, George and Dave the Dog, please!

 Rating: ⭐⭐⭐⭐